(Seen this email before? I sent it on the same day last year. But it’s just as true now, perhaps more so, so we’re using it again…)

 Everyone then winds their way home to sleep it off – another Christmas lunch over and done with, nothing very remarkable having happened, little being different from similar events attended in many previous years.

-Mostly it’s the same faces each time – Stefi and I, Charly, the freelance English teachers who work off-site, but most importantly our team of Italian teachers: Francesca, who’s in charge, Paola, Giula, Giovanni, this year Angela too, plus whichever of the ‘occasionals’ happens to be available and up for a free pizza.
+Mostly it’s the same faces each time – Stefi and I, and our team of permanent Italian teachers: Francesca, who’s in charge, Paola, Giula and Angela, but also whichever of the regular or more-occasional freelancers happens to be available and up for a free pizza – Giovanni, for instance.

 Many of them have been with us since the early days.

 Paola was, I recall, the first ever ‘permanent’ employee we hired (a daunting and complex process under Italian law).
-Francesca came not much later, a refugee from a competitor, then Giulia, all fresh-faced and just starting out after uni (now she’s a mum!)
+Francesca came not much later, a refugee from a competitor, then Giulia, all fresh-faced and just starting out after uni (now she’s a mum, and complaining about a mid-life crisis!)

-And Giovanni was MY Italian teacher (at a competitor school) twenty years back, before we’d even considered opening Madrelingua, which happened in 2005.
+And freelancer Giovanni was MY Italian teacher (at a competitor school) twenty years back, before we’d even considered opening Madrelingua, which was started in 2005.

 And here we all still are!